mihail911/mihail911.github.io/src/pages/pages/2015-05-01---about/index.md

 I optimize for impact.
 I strive to work with talented people to do amazing things.
 If you are a misfit, a rebel, or a troublemaker working on something interesting, feel free to [send me a message.](https://twitter.com/mihail_eric)

-I'm Head of AI at a stealth startup building the future AI-powered revenue platform for GTM teams.
+I'm Head of AI at [Monaco](https://www.monaco.com/), where we are building the future AI-powered revenue platform for GTM teams.
+We are backed by Founders Fund, Benchmark, Human Capital, Garry Tan, and other world-class investors.

-I run a [free email course](https://course.aiengineermastery.com) helping teach fundamental skills to ace AI engineer interviews based on my experience interviewing 100s of people for AI roles.
-I'm also building a [platform to help people practice AI engineering skills](https://aiengineermastery.com).
+I'm a lecturer at Stanford where I teach [The Modern Software Developer](https://themodernsoftware.dev).
+It's the first class of its kind in the world focusing on how every aspect of software engineering is changing because of coding LLMs and how you can learn the tools/methodologies to best prepare yourself for the future.

+I am also teaching a public version of the course geared toward professional developers called [AI Software Development: From First Prompt to Production Code](https://maven.com/the-modern-software-developer/ai-course).
+I've trained engineers at AWS, Google, Cisco, Dell, and other F500 enterprises. **Next cohort starting in June 2026**!

+Subscribe to [my newsletter](https://themodernsoftware.dev/) where I teach 32000+ developers state-of-the-art techniques in AI software engineering.
+I also run a Youtube series called [The Build System](https://www.youtube.com/@modernsoftwaredeveloper) where I have the top AI engineers build something using AI coding tools showcasing their end-to-end workflows.

 ### Background